-The Art in the Library program provides display space for works created by regional artists.
-Art in the Library exhibits rotate on a regular monthly schedule.
-Currently Art in the Library exhibit space is available in the Port Angeles Main Library and the Sequim Branch Library.
+Art in the Library is a program sponsored by the North Olympic Library System, which provides display space for works created by Clallam County artists.
+Art in the Library exhibits rotate on a regular two or three month schedule.

 Art in the Library is generously supported by the Port Angeles Friends of the Library and by the efforts of volunteer art coordinator Diane Williams, who schedules the artists and curates each show.
 For more information, call 360-417-8500 or email PA-Art@nols.org.

-The new Art in the Library exhibit features the photography of Genny Langworthy, and will be on display from February 2 through May 29 at the Sequim Branch Library.
+The current Art in the Library exhibit features the work of Rae Powell-Walz, and will be on display through January 29 at the Sequim Branch Library.

 Inspired by the sights and sounds of the natural world, Rae Powell-Walz draws upon a background in both quilting and painting to create her fabric art.
 Her works celebrate color, freedom, and all of the senses.

 “When I was a child my Grandmother taught me to quilt.
 I loved the process of quilting, the relaxation and focus it brought.
 But the traditional patterns were too stilted to my liking.
 In high school and college I was an art major focused on painting.
 The color and freedom I found in painting excited my mind.
 Somewhere in my adult years, I returned to quilting with fabric as my palette instead of painting.
 I enjoy exploring techniques that will express what I see and feel in those scenes.”